Nexxus-Drako/pcsx2_cheats_collection/README.md

 # pcsx2_cheats_collection
+## Original readme by xs1l3n7x, yet to be updated for community fork.

 The beginning of a probably unnecesary project related to a centralized solution for cheats in PCSX2.

 Currently contains cheats from Ultimate PCSX2 Cheater https://upc.alwaysdata.net/ and https://github.com/root670/CheatDevicePS2